Rooms at the inn will be closed for the winter from December 1st-April 1st, but the restaurant will remain open throughout the year.

 About Us

-Learn about our team, each of whom play an integral role in the inn experience, and in welcoming you to our town.
+Each member of our team plays an integral role in welcoming you to our town.
 Our vision is a collective, where everyone has a responsibility to participate fully in the decision making process, and taking ownership of what the inn becomes.
 As you may have gleaned from a thorough reading of our website (we know there are some of you!), our team has big plans.
 For now, our guestrooms and restaurant are open for you to enjoy, and we hope you keep coming back as we build the future of this wonderful, historic place.

 What Sarah and Xander love about the area, and the inn...